alext-sap/lx-collabo/docs/en/template/00_instructions.md

 Feedback on missing topics, the overall structure of the template, or the general impression of the project can be entered as general comments in the topic [About This Guide](00_about.md).

-> In the case of languages with multiple translation suppliers, you may see comments from other reviewers.
-Feel free to **Reply** to provide your input on others' comments.
+> In the case of languages with multiple translation suppliers, you may see comments from reviewers of other suppliers.
+You are welcome to **Reply** to provide your input on others' comments in the **Comments** pane.
 >
 > ![reply](./images/comments_pane.jpg)

 ## Post-Review Communication

-We will **Reply** to your comment from the **Comments** pane in case of question or clarificaiton.
+After your review is over, we will **Reply** to your comment from the **Comments** pane in case of question or clarificaiton.
 Make sure you remain subscribed to the template so you will be notified of it by email.
-We will appreciate it if you can **Reply** back to us in the **Comments** pane.
+We will appreciate it if you can **Reply** back to us in the pane.

 ## Thank You